Al Qaeda splinter group in Syria leaves two provinces - activists

 The source said the attack happened near a customs checkpoint close to the border with Lebanon, about 4 km (2.5 miles) from the village.

-Pro-government Twitter accounts said the militants had been trying to enter Lebanon's Wadi Khaled after fleeing the Sunni town of al-Hosn.
-Reuters could not independently verify those reports.
+Pro-government Twitter accounts said the militants had been trying to enter Lebanon's Wadi Khaled after fleeing the Sunni town of al-Hosn, but Reuters could not independently verify these reports.

 The source also said Syria's army had reached the eastern entrances of Yabroud, a rebel-held town near the border with Lebanon where the military has been making recent advances.

-(Additional reporting by Stephen Kalin and Mariam Karouny; Editing by Tom Heneghan, Larry King)
+(Additional reporting by Stephen Kalin and Mariam Karouny; Editing by Tom Heneghan)